 Sapp is famous for its spinach-tinted jade noodles topped with a medley of barbecue pork, roast duck, and crab meat, but one would be hard-pressed to find a dud on the menu.
 From pad kra pao to an intensely fragrant boat noodle, everything is fair game at this Hollywood staple that won the hearts of Jonathan Gold and Anthony Bourdain.

 Ruen Pair has been a stalwart in Thai Town for a quarter of a century for good reason.
 It’s long been a delightful late-night hangout, with dishes inspired by the central and northeast regions of Thailand.
-Some standouts include its papaya salad with raw crab, spicy clams, and fried egg with salted turnip, all best paired with a glass of frosty beer.
+Some standouts include the papaya salad with raw crab, shrimp dressed in spicy Thai seafood sauce, and fried egg with salted turnip, all best paired with a glass of frosty beer.

 Rad Nah Silom

-One of the most exciting new additions to Thai Town is a temporary stand that exists outside of Silom Supermarket at night.
-It’s a spot where diners sit on plastic stools around tables covered in red and white gingham.
+For a taste of Bangkok street food, complete with plastic stools, visit this temporary stand that exists outside of Silom Supermarket at night.
 The Sathirathiwat family’s pop-up has been a trending TikTok favorite, serving only eight dishes, ranging from rad nah stir-fried noodles in gravy to pad kra pao with a fried egg, with aplomb.

 Pa Ord Noodle